Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 - 'Finalized by' with provider's name, designation

 - Digitalized signature: Handwritten and scanned into the computer.
-Be aware that electronic and digital signatures are not the same as 'auto-authentication' or 'auto-signature' systems, some of which do not mandate or permit the provider to review an entry before signing.
+Note: Electronic and digital signatures aren't the same as 'auto-authentication' or 'auto-signature' systems, some of which don't mandate or permit the provider to review an entry before signing.

-Indications that a document has been 'Signed but not read' are not acceptable
+Indications that a document is 'Signed but not read' aren't acceptable

 -